lopezrunco/csv-to-ae-script/readme.md

 4. Go to the After Effects sample project.
 Click in *Edit > Templates - Output module templates* and set the default output to your preference.

 5. Run the script *index.js*

+(According to the content your're working on, you might need to edit the motion graphics).